chasewnelson/SNPGenie/README.md

 * **--gtffile**: the (one) file with CDS annotations.
 Default: auto-detect the .gtf file.
 * **--sepfiles**: if called, SNPGenie will produce separate results (codon) files for each SNP report (all results are already included together in the codon_results.txt file).
 Simply include in the command line to activate.
 Default: not included.
 * **--slidingwindow**: the length of the (optional) sliding (codon) window used in the analysis.
 Default: 9 codons.
-* **--ratiomode**: if called, SNPGenie will include *π* values for each codon in the codon_results.txt file(s).
-This is usually inadvisable, as *π* values (especially *π*<sub>S</sub>) are subject to great stochastic error.
-Simply include in the command line to activate.
-Default: not included.
-* **--sitebasedmode**: if called, SNPGenie will include *π* values derived using a site-based (reference codon context only) approach in the codon_results.txt file(s).
-This is usually inadvisable, as *π* values will not reflect the true population of pairwise comparisons.
-Simply include in the command line to activate.
-Default: not included.

 For example, if you wanted to turn on the **sepfiles** option, specify a minimum allele frequency of 1%, and specify all three input files, you could enter the following: